Meet The Supporters

 Dame Anita - who very sadly died in 2007 - was of course also well known for her campaigning work on the environment.
 The Body Shop was one of the first to run it's fleet of lorry's on Bio Diesel, a fuel made from crops that contains less of the cancer causing emissions than Diesel.
 Also her work to save the Rain Forest has been reported on for decades.

-The Body Shop may have had a new owner but Dame Anita still campaigned as powerfully as ever right up to her death.
+The Body Shop may have had a new owner but Dame Anita still campaigned as powerfully as ever right up to her untimely death.

 (see http://www.anitaroddick.com) and we were most grateful to her for supporting our cause.

-Another is comedian, author and campaigner Rob Newman.
+Then there is comedian, author and campaigner Rob Newman.
 He has been giving proceeds of sales of his 'From

-Caliban to the Taliban' DVD to the Titnore tree camp and just before Christmas we received a most welcome large donation.
+Caliban to the Taliban' DVD to the Titnore tree camp and just before Christmas 2006 we received a most welcome large donation.

 Home